Information for students

 - the Australian Language and Culture Studies.

-UTS: International Studies also offers the teaching of Chinese, French, German, Italian, Japanese and Spanish for all UTS students.
+International Studies offers the teaching of Chinese, French, German, Italian, Japanese and Spanish for all UTS students.

 UTS students can access language and culture subjects in one of the following ways:

-- as part of an undergraduate combined degree or as part of the postgraduate coursework degree programs in international studies
+- as part of an undergraduate combined degree program in international studies

 - as part of the Diploma in Languages (C20059)